xapian/xapian-developer-guide/index.rst

   message.
 Please be patient and don't resend a message just because it doesn't appear right away.

-* We're on `#xapian <https://webchat.freenode.net/?channels=%23xapian>`_ on
+* We're on `#xapian <https://kiwiirc.com/client/irc.libera.chat/#xapian>`_ on
+  ``irc.libera.chat``, which is bridged to the matrix room #xapian:matrix.org.
-  ``irc.freenode.net``.
-IRC is a simple text chat system where many members of the community hang out; although because we're distributed around the world, you may not get an instant response.
+  Note that because we're distributed around the world you may not get an instant response.
 That doesn't mean we're ignoring you, so either hang on for a reply, or you can use the mailing list instead.

 ..
 This would be a good place to talk about a CoC.